Formal and informal Coaching

 • Light structure, sometimes with elements of direction from the coach/more directive

-• Not a lot of challenge, tends to be quite superficial and relates to immediate workplace issues/results
+• Not a lot of challenge, tends to be quite superficial and relating to immediate workplace issues/results

 • Relating to one-off issues or problems/small picture